 “The Self is the self of all.
 If you want to help your fellow man, if you want to make this world a better world, find yourself first.
 Everything else will take care of itself.
 The complete destruction if your self, ego-mind, is Job #1.”

 And this is true.
-But, if you still believe yourself to be a separate entity, a person, and your heart is telling you to help some animals by giving to charity, by all means you should do it.
+But, if you still believe yourself to be a separate entity, a person, and your heart is telling you to help some animals by giving to charity, then you should do that.
 Don’t restrain yourself in the name of a spiritual concept.
-That’s bullshit.
-That’s the BS “spiritual bypass” is pointing to.
+That’s one kind of BS “spiritual bypass” is pointing to.

-Unfortunately “spiritual bypassing” gets used for example (in a judgmental or controlling way) by those who want other people to behave and think they way they want them to (politically, philosophically, etc.), because they don’t agree, or you can’t be manipulated and they want to control you, or it highlights something they don’t want to look at in themselves, or is used to justify their own desires and agendas (identification with a position and a person, or social programming), thus ironically bypass and project their own ignorance in the act of accusing others, subtly or not, in the name of supposedly calling out “spiritual bypassing”!
-That’s one of the many ego games going on in these communities.
+Unfortunately “spiritual bypassing” gets used for example (in a judgmental or controlling way) by those who want other people to behave and think they way they want them to (politically, psychologically, etc.), because they don’t agree, or you can’t be manipulated and they want to control you, or it highlights something they don’t want to look at in themselves, or is used to justify their own desires and agendas (identification with a position and a person, or social programming).
+Thus ironically they bypass and project their own ignorance in the act of accusing others, subtly or not, in the name of supposedly calling out “spiritual bypassing”!
+That’s one of the many ego games going on in the spiritual communities.

 I might point out that there’s a positive sense of “spiritual bypassing” that some teachers have pointed out: to bypass imaginary problems (which is what they all are!) and see the truth of what you are.
 So the only “bypass” to be concerned about is into duality, not non-duality.